-Join Deke McClelland for an in-depth discussion in this video Content-Aware with Color Adaptation, part of Photoshop: 2014 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Content-Aware with Color Adaptation, part of Photoshop CC 2014 New Features.

 In this movie, I'll introduce you to a new function known as color adaptation that works hand-in-hand with the Content-Aware features, specifically Content-Aware Fill, as well as the Patch and Content-Aware Move tools.
 And the upshot is that you can achieve smoother color transitions, especially when working with gradient backgrounds.
 And when I say gradient backgrounds, I mean natural gradients as we're seeing here.
 So, you can see that we've got a vignetting effect that, of course, is a function of the lighting of the original scene.